What's in Your Contracts? - BQE Software

 Having that goal right in front of you all day will help you focus.
 It puts things into perspective.
 If you are on the clock, then anything you are doing at the moment should be furthering that goal.
 If it isn't, time to re-direct your focus onto your goal.
 It's that simple.
 I've seen this process get people from $10K per month to $25K per month, just from this along.

-This month (May 2017) I want to look at another important dynamic.
+But here's another important dynamic.
 You want to make sure that your customers stay with you for a very long time.
-Your customers can be your most powerful sales force, when they are recommending you to their friends and colleagues.
+Your customers can be your most powerful sales force when they are recommending you to their friends and colleagues.

-What can you do to improve your clients lives so profoundly, they couldn’t imagine working with anyone else?
+What can you do to improve your clients lives so profoundly that they couldn't imagine working with anyone else?